Ab-initio molecular dynamics (= AIMD ) is too time-consuming, useless, dealing with unreal atoms.

 In this impractical ab-initio MD, only nuclei (= positive ions ) are treated like classical particles, moved gradually by differentiating the total fake energy E with respect to each nuclear coordinate RI (= force = space derivative of total potential energy, this-p.6 ) at short-time intervals.

-In Born-Oppenheimer (ab-initio) molecular dynamics (= BOMD ), they have to artificially choose fake one-pseudo-electron DFT wavefunction ( this-p.14-(40) ), and update their coefficients (= c ) by the extremely time-consuming self-consistent field (= SCF ) method at short-time intervals ( this-p.23,p.27,p.32 ). which is completely impractical ( this-p.35, this-p.2 ).
+In Born-Oppenheimer (ab-initio) molecular dynamics (= BOMD ), they have to artificially choose fake one-fake-electron DFT wavefunction ( this-p.14-(40) ), and update their coefficients (= c ) by the extremely time-consuming self-consistent field (= SCF ) method at short-time intervals ( this-p.23,p.27,p.32 ), which is completely impractical ( this-p.35, this-p.2 ), instead of moving real electrons or atoms with shape.

-↑ In this CPMD, they update each coefficient (= c ) of the artificially-chosen pseudo-electron's wavefunction (= φ = basis set ) by differentiating the total energy E with respect to the coefficient c ( this-p.41,p.44, this-p.12-(6.10), this-p.5,p.7 ) at extremely short-time intervals (= 0.1 fs, this-p.12-22, this-p.3,p.12 ) together with updating nuclear positions.
+↑ In this CPMD, they update each coefficient (= c ) of the artificially- chosen pseudo-electron's wavefunction (= φ = basis set ) by differentiating the total energy E with respect to the coefficient c ( this-p.41,p.44, this-p.12-(6.10), this-p.5,p.7 ) at extremely short-time intervals (= 0.1 fs, this-p.12-22, this-p.3,p.12 ) together with updating nuclear positions.

 So ab-initio molecular dynamics just changes fictitious electron (fake) wavefunction's coefficients instead of moving real electrons.